 Club director Jeremy Wray concedes the immediate lack of revenue is a short-term blow but he insists work is already well under way to secure a bright financial future.

 He said: "Nick is already well ahead of the game in terms of finding new sponsors.
-We know we will not be getting the money we thought we would until the summer but it is not as though we had not seen it coming."
+We know we will not be getting the money we thought we would until the summer but it is not as though we had not

 The Swindon Advertiser tried to contact Kingswood Group last night without success.